ngraveio/Research/papers/nbcr-2024-001-unique-asset-id.md

 | secp256k1                | 8                               | EC2      | SECG secp256k1 curve               | IESG              | [RFC8812] | No          |

 2. **`type`** field carries the coin type information as defined in [[SLIP44]](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) with the high bit turned off.
-In case of additional information required to identify the asset, the sub-type **`type[.subtype1.subtype2]`** fields have to be defined.
-For example, every EVM chains require the additional chain ID as identifier.
+In case additional information is required to identify the asset, the sub-type **`type[.subtype1.subtype2]`** fields must  be defined.
+For example, every EVM chain requires the additional chain ID as an identifier.

 The other fields are ***optional*** and defined as follow: